 - This does not include Parent PLUS loans or private loan options.

-- The grant is to be used towards existing expenses on the student's KU bill that is resulting in the inability of a student to enroll in a future term or graduate from KU.
-The balance must be $2000 or below; and the application of this grant must allow a student to be able to enroll or gradaute after teh funds are applied.
+- The grant is to be used towards existing, past due expenses on the student's KU bill that is resulting in the inability of a student to enroll in a future term or graduate from KU.
+The balance must be $2000 or below; and the application of this grant must allow a student to be able to enroll or gradaute after the funds are applied.

 - Because additional financial assistance to a student may impact current or future financial aid eligibility, the Financial Aid & Scholarships office will be consulted before any funds are dispersed.

 - Graduate students, student athletes, and international students are exempt from receiving this funding.
 Resources for these students are provided in the FAQs page.

 - Books & supplies (if purchased through the KU bookstore)

 - Required technology for KU courses, such as software or a laptop (if purchased through the bookstore)

 - Other outstanding balances to KU such as housing charges, parking permits, or health charges

 - Any other educational expenses that currently exist on a student's KU account, excluding optional fees, parking tickets, or damage expense recoveries

 - Expenses must currently exist on a student's KU bill; any awarded funds are applied directly to the charged expenses and must result in the student being able to enroll or graduate.

 - Student situations may be brought to the attention of the Financial Retention Coordinator of Undergraduate Studies and/or a student may complete an online application for assistance.
 Applications will be submitted to the Financial Retention Coordinator for approval.

 - Students will need to use thier KU online ID and password to log into AcademicWorks to access the application.
 Login instructions for AcademicWorks are provided in the FAQs page.